microsoft/planetary-computer-tasks/datasets/goes/goes-cmi/README.md

 - Chunk creation with the `year-prefix` arg and the `--since` arg takes about 10 minutes.

 ## Building the Docker image

+From the root of the repo, test building the image with `docker build -f datasets/goes/goes-cmi/Dockerfile . -t goes-cmi`.
+Drop into the image with `docker run -it --rm goes-cmi /bin/bash`

 - To build and push a custom docker image to our container registry: